-The survey follows the methodology of Malecki and Trost (1990).
-Aerial transects are flown in a Quest Kodiak on wheels at 30-45 m above ground level and a ground speed of 140 km/h.
-The survey is timed to cover the mid to late incubation period.
-The survey has been completed each year since 1993, except for 2013, 2020 and 2021.
+The survey is based on the methodology of Malecki and Trost (1990).
+Aerial transects are flown in a wheel-configured Quest Kodiak at 30-45 m above ground level and a ground speed of 140 km/h.
+The survey is timed to cover the mid to late incubation period and is completed annually starting in 1993except for 2013, 2020 and 2021.

-Observers recorded the number of geese observed as singles, pairs, or in groups (3 or more geese) within 200 m of each side of the plane.
+Observers recorded the number of geese observed as singles, pairs, or groups (3 or more geese) within 200 m of each side of the plane.
 When multiple pairs of geese were observed in close association (< 10-15 m apart), they were classified as grouped birds, since they were unlikely to be associated with a territory.
-Observers also recorded similar information for other waterfowl species.
-Coordinates for each location were generated using a global positioning system (GPS) and stored on a lap-top computer.
+All data was collected using the FWS H2 survey system installed in the aircraft.
+This system allowed the observer to record voice observations as .wav files and associates these with the GPS location of the plane.
 Transect width was calibrated before the survey began.

 The number of indicated pairs on a given transect was the sum of the singles and pairs observed by both observers.
 The total number of geese was the sum of grouped geese plus indicated pairs.
-The density of breeding pairs and total population density was estimated using a stratified quotient estimator;

-variance was calculated using the jack-knife procedure (Cochran 1977).
+The density of breeding pairs and total population density was estimated using a stratified quotient estimator and the variance was calculated using the jack-knife procedure (Cochran 1977).
 The estimates presented in this report are not adjusted for visibility bias and thus represent an index to the population.